andyt96/andyt96/README.md

 ### Things I want to learn or get better at

-React / Angular / Vue • PostCSS • TypeScript • SSGs like Next.js, Eleventy and GatsbyJS • GraphQL • Electron
+React / Vue / Svelte • PostCSS • TypeScript • SSGs like Next.js, Eleventy and GatsbyJS • GraphQL • Electron